joemullenix-ks/tfjs-node-grid-search/README.md

 //NOTE: This example demonstrates a very simple XOR problem.
 It tests two
 //      network models: zero hidden layers (SLP) and one hidden layer (MLP).
+//      The grid search should take no more than 45 seconds.

 //NOTE: We wrap the example in an async function, because tfjs's model fit
 //      is asynchronous.